 GDPR and the Hybrid Cloud

-In addition, organizations should conduct thorough due diligence when selecting a cloud solution provider, and ensure that the provider has appropriate GDPR compliance certifications and controls in place before starting the cloud migration process.
-They should also implement clear data processing agreements with the provider to ensure that personal data is processed only in accordance with GDPR requirements.
+What’s more, it’s a good idea to conduct thorough due diligence when selecting a cloud solution provider, ensuring that they have appropriate GDPR compliance certifications and controls in place before starting the cloud migration process.

 Choosing a Hybrid Cloud Solution